strimzi/strimzi-ui/utils/test/context/README.md

 ## Available functions

 - `renderWithContextProviders` - described above
-- `withConfigFeatureFlagContext` - uses `renderWithContextProviders` to render given JSX with a default `ConfigFeatureFlag` context provided
+- `renderWithConfigFeatureFlagContext` - uses `renderWithContextProviders` to render given JSX with a default `ConfigFeatureFlag` context provided
-- `withCustomConfigFeatureFlagContext` - same as `withConfigFeatureFlagContext`, but allows a specific value for the `ConfigFeatureFlag` context to be provided
+- `renderWithCustomConfigFeatureFlagContext` - same as `renderWithConfigFeatureFlagContext`, but allows a specific value for the `ConfigFeatureFlag` context to be provided